Ronald Acuña Jr. Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.54 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies' 5.60 team ERA ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to give up 188 total home runs at a clip of 1.4 per game (second-most in baseball).
+- Rockies pitchers combine to give up 190 total home runs at a clip of 1.5 per game (second-most in the league).

-- The left-hander's most recent appearance was on Wednesday against the Tampa Bay Rays, when he tossed six innings, surrendering three earned runs while allowing seven hits.
+- His most recent appearance came on Thursday against the Tampa Bay Rays, when the righty went five innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.